benjamin-delhomme/DIMA-OntoToolkit/README.md

 }
 ````

-This query leverages OWL subclass relationships to include all forms of quotes — even if their types differ — and returns human-readable information in a terminal-friendly table:
+This query retrieves every instance of `Quote` and its subclasses (e.g. `DirectQuote`, `ParaphrasedQuote`, `IndirectQuote`) along with any available text and identifier.

+🖥️ Sample output:

 ```
 +----------------------+-----------------------+----------------------------------------+----------------------+